Flow Agentic Accounting

 Reporting period

-Same start and end date, same fiscal calendar
+Select the same start and end date on the same fiscal calendar

 Column structure